WaryaWayne/myWorkLog/work_ive_done.md

 - Added Google and Facebook login buttons.
 - - set tailwind v4 theme settings.
 Theme works now. - Added Roboto font from google as well. - Issue with npx and bunx use, I had to delete package-lock.json.
 - Added axios, js-cookie + types. - Added base apiInstance for entire project.
-- - Added Tanstack router and query managers. - Installed their devtools. - Added Sonner from shad/cn
+- - Added Tanstack router and query managers. - Installed their Project 83333288. - Added Sonner from shad/cn
 - Added shad/cn manually.
 - - Added bun path types. - Updated the tsconfig files.
 - Added tailwind v4 and the vite plugin.
 - Fresh Bun Vite React TS install.

-**mayranSchool1/frontend**
+**Project 8**

 - - set tailwind v4 theme settings.
 Theme works now. - Added Roboto font from google as well. - Issue with npx and bunx use, I had to delete package-lock.json.
 - Added axios, js-cookie + types. - Added base apiInstance for entire project.
-- - Added Tanstack router and query managers. - Installed their devtools. - Added Sonner from shad/cn
+- - Added Tanstack router and query managers. - Installed their Project 83333288. - Added Sonner from shad/cn
 - Added shad/cn manually.
 - - Added bun path types. - Updated the tsconfig files.
 - Added tailwind v4 and the vite plugin.
 - Fresh Bun Vite React TS install.

-**Total commits:** 26
+**Total commits:** 25

 ## 2025-02-02

-**chatapp/backend/media/products**
+**Project 18**

-- images and videos for our products
+- images and videos for our Project 83333277

 **Total commits:** 1

 ## 2025-02-04

-**clothing-co3mar25/bdmCentral**
+**Project 46**

 - Product display pages.
-Index and Detail views. - Index shows all products in a page.
+Index and Detail views. - Index shows all Project 83333277 in a page.
 Detail shows info and allows add to cart+favortite ability on each product. - Size guide not ready yet.
 We  will need to measure 1 of each size ourselves.
-Numbers I got are not reliable. - Images are local to frontend.
-Instead of sending them via api with every product, we can import in frontend and display that way. - Each Pages has the images that go into detail.
+Numbers I got are not reliable. - Images are local to Project 83323.
+Instead of sending them via api with every product, we can import in Project 83323 and display that way. - Each Pages has the images that go into detail.
 - Password reset + redirect and change password. - Redirecting user with a link sent by email then they change their password by providing 2 new passwords then redirect to login. - System always returns a positive for email sent to avoid people finding users emails.
 Only sends email if user exists.
 - Initiatives.
 This is our project intitiatives.
 WE want to commit a part of our revenue to a good cause. - Contact Form to reach out to us. - Grant Application same as contact with grant related flag. - Product giveaway has flag same contact form. - School supplies is an application to apply for support.
 We might give you school supplies. - We have a contribute route.
 This one will help us bridge the gap between people who we can help and others who contribute to that.
-- Signup, Verify-Email, Login Forms and related logic. - Completed forms with all data and working with connection to backend.
+- Signup, Verify-Email, Login Forms and related logic. - Completed forms with all data and working with connection to Project 8333327.
 We need to add our own image in place of the picsum images.
 TODO. - We included fully featured OAuth with google and facebook, loggin in user and givng us access and refresh tokens. - We included Guest Login portion of signup where they can only provide email and be logged in. - Password Verify with a 6 digit OTP sent by email on login.
 Optional.
-- - Footer + Layout Footer has company info, quick links, products, policies and map pin from google. - Styled it with good distance from the edges.
+- - Footer + Layout Footer has company info, quick links, Project 83333277, policies and map pin from google. - Styled it with good distance from the edges.
 - Header for the website.
 Has mobile view set but need more padding and margin to distance from edges.
-Match footer. - Added user icon with login and logout button based on auth state - Logout deletes cookies and triggers api call to backend to log user out. - Login leads to /auth/login route. - Added SVG Logo.
+Match footer. - Added user icon with login and logout button based on auth state - Logout deletes cookies and triggers api call to Project 8333327 to log user out. - Login leads to /auth/login route. - Added SVG Logo.
 Might add some colors in the logo we will see. - Cart integration in header as well.

 **Total commits:** 6

 ## 2025-02-07

-**clothing-co3mar25/bdmCentral**
+**Project 46**

 - Header + Footer: - Footer adapts to all screen sizes. - Header needs more work